|Library Account||Borrowing & Returning|

 What are the loan periods?

 Most items circulate for three weeks.
 Faculty borrowing periods are one term.
 Novanet increased student borrowing times to term loans for Fall 2020 because of COVID-19.
 Course reserves have shorter lending periods, depending on the item.
-All items are quarantined for three days upon return to the library.

 How do I renew books and other items?